zachbmartin/EnterpriseNetwork/README.md

 # Enterprise Network
 <h2>Description</h2>
-Created a virtualized enterprise network in Cisco Packet Tracer.
-Goals include segmenting the network into VLANs, creating a DHCP server, establishing wireless connectivity, and configuring NAT for public networks.
+In this lab, I created a virtualized enterprise network in Cisco Packet Tracer.
+Project goals includes segmenting the network into VLANs, configuring a DHCP server, establishing wireless connectivity, and configuring NAT.
 <br />